jdcloudcom/en/documentation/Cloud-Security/SSL-Certificate/Pricing/Billing-Overview.md

-# Billing overview
+# Billing Overview

-  The SSL certificate is currently free.
+  The SSL Certificate is currently free.